Skip to main content

 Notes:

 Normally, it is easy to filter data in a worksheet.
-In this section, you will learn how to filter data with same criteria across multiple worksheets that have common data structure.
+In this section, you will learn how to filter data using the same criteria across multiple worksheets that have common data structure.

 Supposing a workbook contains three worksheets as the below screenshot shown, now you want to filter data across these three worksheets at the same time with the same criteria “Product = KTE”, the below VBA code can do you a favor.